News

 Double distress: Uzbekistan troubled by cotton worms and downgrading in US Trafficking Report

 Teachers and doctors in the eastern Uzbek Fergana Region have been forcibly taken to the cotton fields to collect worms.
 They are picking worms from the cotton plants by hand.
-The news coincided with the release of an annual report by the US Department of State on 30 June presenting the latest findings in the fight against human trafficking in which Uzbekistan has been downgraded to the lowest ranking this year.
+The news coincided with the release of an annual report by the US Department of State on 30 June presenting the latest findings in the fight arasm1620gainst human trafficking in which Uzbekistan has been downgraded to the lowest ranking this year.

 It was reported that the deputy governor of the region Tolqinoy Tojiyeva, who is also responsible for women’s affairs, visited all districts and called on teachers and doctors to go to the cotton fields and help the farmers.